Complaints & Grievances

 Sexual harassment includes unwanted sexual advances, request for sexual favors, and other verbal or physical conduct of a sexual nature.

-Student who believe they have been the victim of sexual or general harassment, should contact Student Affairs at (262) 595-2598.
+Student who believe they have been the victim of sexual or general harassment, should contact Student Affairs/Dean of Students Office at (262) 595-2598.

 Pursuant to the United States Department of Education’s Program Integrity Rule, an individual may file a complaint against any of University of Wisconsin System’s public institutions alleging a violation of one or more of the following categories with the University of Wisconsin System Administration (“UWSA”).